 Watermelon Man Solo

-The last study is a single-note solo based on licks from Wes Montgomery’s catalogue.
+The last study is a single-note solo based on licks from Wes Montgomery’s catalog.

 The main concepts are labeled in the solo, and they are: